 Students who have deferred the USMLE Step 1 exam may register for up to six weeks of non-clinical electives during a single term.
 They may not register for additional non-clinical or clinical courses until they have taken the USMLE step 1 exam.
-If the student is currently registered and attending a course when they receive their failing USMLE Step 1 score, they may complete that course before stepping out of the curriculum.
-They may not register for additional clinical courses until they have taken the USMLE step 1 exam.
+If a student is currently registered and attending a course when they receive notice of failing USMLE Step 1, the student may complete that course before stepping out of the curriculum.
+They may not register for additional clinical courses until they have retaken the USMLE step 1 exam after a first failed attempt.